eusporg/spb_covid_study20/README.md

                    Conditions household survey (available at
                    https://www.gks.ru/free_doc/new_site/KOUZ18/index.html)

+data/ve_covid_paper -- depersonified participant-level data on lung injury, oxigen
+                       saturation, referral to hospital and vaccination status from two triage ceters in St. Petersburg

 code/analysis/helper_functions -- auxiliary functions
 code/analysis/preliminary -- analysis at the onset of the study code/analysis/wave* -- analysis of the data from the waves 1 to 3